 2. Movements are small.
 There is no bouncing, big movements, or rebounding in Pure Barre.
 It is all isometric work meant to target your muscles effectively without putting pressure on your joints.
 It is low impact and safe for all ages and most injuries (check with your doctor).
 There are modifications available as needed that your instructor can provide.
 Think about squeezing from the muscle the instructor tells you to target instead of just moving your elbows, knees, or wrists.

 3. Come early to your first class.
 You have to fill out paperwork, get your equipment (that the studio will provide which includes weights, a ball, and a tube), and put up your personal belongings before class starts, not to mention there could be a line at the front desk.
-Be prepared to show up about 10 minutes before class starts to get everything set and ready to go so you don’t feel rushed.
+Be prepared to show up about 10 minutes before a Pure Barre class starts to get everything set and ready to go so you don’t feel rushed.

 4. Be prepared to not understand.
 Your first few classes, there will most likely be parts of the class you don’t understand and that’s ok!
 It usually takes a few classes to get the hang of what’s coming up next and to get in the groove of things.
 It’s important to ask your instructor questions after class to start to truly grasp what is happening and why you are doing certain moves.
 Your instructor is there to help you, so take advantage of that!